Spoilers for FarCry 5 ahead..

 It’s entirely possible, that if Ubisoft has done a good job weaving the stories threads, that they may change my mind about the ending and I’m excited to see them try.
 But if I get kidnapped in New Dawn, even once…I swear..

 The story isn’t the only reason I’m excited.
-The guns for hire system is making a return and applying FarCry 5s gameplay to a post-apocalyptic setting would suit my palette just fine.
+The guns for hire system are making a return and applying FarCry 5s gameplay to a post-apocalyptic setting would suit my palette just fine.
 Of course, the full co-op that was featured in 5 is also available in New Dawn.

 The Twins have big shoes to fill as FarCry villains.
 I wouldn’t say that to their faces though…..